deanishe/alfred-workflow/_sources/supported-versions.txt

 and Alfred 2 (which doesn't get along with Python 3 [1]_).

 ..
-[1] Alfred 2 doesn't specify an encoding in the workflow environment, so
+[1] Alfred uses UTF-8, but Alfred 2 doesn't specify an encoding in the
-    Python 3 goes all POSIX and assumes ASCII, not UTF-8, and therefore dies in flames.
+    workflow environment.
+POSIX-compliant software, like Python, therefore assumes ASCII.
+Python 2 can handle this misconfiguration, but Python 3 dies in flames.

 .. _full list of new features in Python 2.7: https://docs.python.org/3/whatsnew/2.7.html
 .. _include argparse in your workflow: https://pypi.python.org/pypi/argparse
 .. _docopt: http://docopt.org/
 .. _Powerpack: https://buy.alfredapp.com/
-.. _deliberately turned into a complete shit show: http://lucumr.pocoo.org/2014/1/5/unicode-in-2-and-3/
+.. _turned into a shit show: http://lucumr.pocoo.org/2014/1/5/unicode-in-2-and-3/